dime-coin/core-docs/docs/guide/staking.md

 * Minimum threshold of DIME with enough confirmations in your wallet, as required for staking.
 * A continuous, stable internet connection.

-To get a more technical breakdown of the staking process for Dimecoin, read the reference section on [staking](../guide/blockchain-consensus.html#proof-of-stake).
+To get a more technical breakdown of the staking process for Dimecoin, read the consensus section on [staking](../guide/blockchain-consensus.md#proof-of-stake).

 ### Staking via Dimecoin QT